Looking to develop your child’s language skills? Rachel Lim and Michelle Ang spoke to experts for tips and advice.

 ⇒ Related Read: 5 Possible Reasons Why Your Child Dislikes Reading

 Language acquisition is most effective when parents help children use the language in their daily lives at home, says Joanne Zhao, Head Teacher of YouLe Mandarin Centre.
 In order for a child to pick up a language, they first have to listen to the language.
 After listening, children will learn to speak the language, followed by reading and writing.
 “Give them new things to explore and try, to grab their attention.
 Listen and speak to them and never force them to speak the language.”

 Reading picture books to children provides them with great opportunities for having both the volume and richness of words, Joanne adds, who has six years of experience in teaching children.

 “It’s difficult to consistently engage in meaningful conversations on a daily basis.
-But picture books are a platform which allows us to do so.
+But picture books are a platform that allows us to do so.
 There is a storyline and a specific theme to talk about at the end of the story.
 This is how we can spark off meaningful conversations with our children.”
-Joanne advises parents to choose books they enjoy reading on their own, because eventually they will be reading it to their child.
+Joanne advises parents to choose books they enjoy reading on their own because eventually, they will be reading them to their children.

 For more tips from the experts, read our Enrichment and Preschool Resource Guide